floooh/floooh.github.io/_posts/2016-08-27-asmjs-diet.md

-it is the underlying C++ code which already produces oversized native executables, and in this case emscripten can't magically produce a small asm.js file from a bloated code base, the C++ code needs to be trimmed down to produce a program that's acceptable as webpage component.
+it is the underlying C++ code which already produces oversized native executables, and in this case emscripten can't magically produce a small asm.js file from a bloated code base, the C++ code needs to be trimmed down to produce a program that's acceptable as webpage content.

 This blog post is mainly about 2 things: